-In the Phase 1 lecture "Pharmacology of General and Local Anesthetics" there is mention of inhaled anesthetics contributing to air contamination, global warming, and the ozone depletion.
+In the Phase 1 lecture "Local and General Anesthetics" there is mention of inhaled anesthetics contributing to air contamination, global warming, and the ozone depletion.
 However, there is no mention of ways to reduce this effect or sustainable alternatives to inhaled anesthetics.